svengerhardt/modktx/docs/postprocessors.md

 - A **CSV string** with the following characteristics:
   - Always includes OHLCV columns: `time, open, high, low, close, volume`
-  - Includes only the technical indicator columns present in the input:
+  - Includes only those technical indicator columns that are present in the input:
     - `sma`
     - `ema`
     - `rsi`